-What do some of these tax terms actually mean?
+What do these terms mean?

 - ✓ Levy The amount of the school district's need (what the district "asks for") for property tax revenue for each fund as certified in the Board's annual levy resolution in December. - ✓ Extension The process by which the county clerk calculates a government agency's tax rate.
-The total extension is the product of the agency's EAV multiplied by its calculated tax rate, and is equal to the total property tax billing on the agency's behalf. - ✓ Collection Receipt of property owners' payments by the County Treasurer. - ✓ Distribution Payments of tax receipts by the County Treasurer to schools and other units of local government. - ✓ Tax Year The calendar year in which property is assessed and the levy is made.
+The total extension is the product of the agency's EAV multiplied by its calculated tax rate and is equal to the total property tax billing on the agency's behalf. - ✓ Collection Receipt of property owners' payments by the County Treasurer. - ✓ Distribution Payments of tax receipts by the County Treasurer to schools and other units of local government. - ✓ Tax Year The calendar year in which property is assessed and the levy is made.
 Taxes are billed, collected and distributed in the following calendar year.

-What do some of these tax terms actually mean?
+What do these terms mean?